stratapp-ai/stratapp-ai.github.io/_blog/atlassian-thought-of-it-stratapp-s-done-it-social-with-structure.md

 We concluded 3 things:

-1. 10 tags will cover about 90% of scenarios
+1. 10 tags will cover 90% of scenarios
 2. We should add the ability to post or request
 3. The same structure could apply to all card types and workboards, not only social messaging and groups